 What is Crohn’s disease?

 Crohn’s disease causes inflammation of your bowel.
-The disease most often affects the end part of your small bowel.
+The disease most often affects the end part of your small bowel, called the terminal ileum.
 However, it can affect any part of your bowel.

 Crohn’s disease causes your bowel wall to thicken, which can block food from passing through.
 The affected area of your bowel can also fail to absorb nutrients from your food.